 Have you ever contacted a list of people who do not pick up despite several attempts?
 How can you avoid this?
 To cope with the number of call attempts (we advise a maximum of 10).
 And to optimize the exploitation of its database, it is essential to proceed a socio-demographic segmentation.

 But what are the main socio-demographic criteria to take into account?

 Each profession has its own schedule obligations.
 And as a contact center, you have to adapt to each one.
 For example, we know that a lawyer will probably be in court in the morning and will therefore not be able to take a call at that time.
-Also, we will avoid contacting the catering industry during lunch time.
+Also, we will avoid contacting anybody from the catering industry during lunch time.

-Follow our news on LinkedIn.
+And please, follow our news on LinkedIn.